-- Conducting rounds with the Consultant team and support juniors
+- Conducting rounds with the Consultant team and contribute to the education and supervision of juniors

 - Location: Northwest